andrewmarx/gantt/README.md

 #### Notes

 The example uses integers to represent years (0 is the beginning, 1 is 1 year in, etc).
 This is arbitrary; you could choose other things for timeline values.
 For example, you could treat the x-axis as a percentage where 0 is 0% done and 100 is 100% done.
-The only catch is that whatever you choose, you will probably have to play around the coord_fixed() ratio argument and output dimensions to get everything looking nice.
+The only catch is that whatever you choose, you will probably have to play around with the coord_fixed() ratio argument and output dimensions to get everything looking nice.